Col & Marj Drewitt

 Creating a Curved Track.

 This is a little bit trickier.
 Once you have decided the radius of your curve, Begin the procedure as you did with assembling the straight track.
 Join this to your previous length track, making sure the rails are pushed well into the joiners of the previously laid track.
 One full length of AusRail track is very flexible and can be pulled into a desired curve no less than the equivalent of a 5’ circle.
-Naturally the inner rail will grow longer and need to be cut square with the outer rail using a hacksaw.
+Naturally the inner rail will grow longer, and need to be cut square with the outer rail using a hacksaw.
 BUT NOT YET!

 When you have screwed it down and before you cut the rail, stand back and see how it looks from the distance.
 (Sometimes by unscrewing the screws in the middle section of rail allows to rail to spring out into a more natural curve).